Mr-A-Hacker/Username_search/README.md

-🔍 Overview
+🔎 Username Search
-Username Search is a lightweight Node.js + Express web application that lets users quickly search for usernames through a simple, clean web interface.
+A fast, minimal Node.js + Express tool for searching usernames through a clean web interface.
-It is designed to be fast, minimal, and easy to deploy on platforms like Render, using the included render.yaml configuration.

-This project is ideal for:

-Demonstrating basic Node.js/Express server setup

-Hosting a simple frontend served from a /public directory
+🚀 What This Project Does
+This app gives you a simple search bar where users can type a username and send it to the backend for processing.
+It’s perfect for:

+Small utilities

+Learning Express.js

-Learning how to deploy static + server apps on Render
+Deploying simple apps on Render

-Building small utilities that require user input and server-side processing
+Expanding into a bigger username‑lookup API

+Everything is lightweight, readable, and easy to modify.

-📁 Project Structure
+📂 Project Structure
 Code
 Username_search/
 │
 ├── public/
-│   ├── index.html        # Main frontend page
+│   ├── index.html      # Main UI
-│   ├── styles.css        # (If added) Styling for the UI
+│   ├── styles.css      # Optional styling
-│   └── script.js         # (If added) Client-side logic
+│   └── script.js       # Optional client-side logic
 │
-├── server.js             # Express server handling routes
+├── server.js           # Express backend
-├── package.json          # Project metadata + dependencies
+├── package.json        # Dependencies + metadata
-├── package-lock.json     # Dependency lockfile
-├── render.yaml           # Render deployment configuration
+├── render.yaml         # Render deployment config
-└── .gitignore            # Ignored files
+└── .gitignore
-🚀 Features
-Simple username search interface

-Fast Node.js backend using Express

-Static file hosting from /public

-Auto-deployment ready with Render

-Clean, minimal codebase for easy modification

-🛠️ Installation & Setup
+🛠️ Tech Stack
+Component	Purpose
+Node.js	Runtime environment
+Express.js	Web server framework
+HTML/CSS/JS	Frontend interface
+Render	Optional hosting platform
+⚙️ Local Setup
-1. Clone the repository
+Clone the repo:

 bash
 git clone https://github.com/Mr-A-Hacker/Username_search
 cd Username_search
-2. Install dependencies
+Install dependencies:

 bash
 npm install
-3. Start the server
+Run the server:

 bash
 node server.js
-4. Open in browser
-Visit:
+Open your browser:

 Code
 http://localhost:3000
-🌐 Deployment (Render)
+🌐 Deploying to Render
-This project includes a render.yaml file, which allows one‑click deployment on Render.
+This project includes a render.yaml file, so deployment is automatic.

-Render will:

-Install dependencies

-Run node server.js

-Serve the /public folder

-To deploy:

 Create a new Web Service on Render

 Connect your GitHub repo

-Render will auto-detect the config and deploy

-📦 Dependencies
-From package.json:

-Package	Purpose
-express	Web server framework
-path (built-in)	File path handling
+Deploy — Render handles everything

 🧩 How It Works
-Frontend (public/index.html)
+Frontend
-Provides a simple UI for entering a username
+Displays a search bar

-Sends the input to the backend (if implemented in script.js)
+Sends the username to the backend

+Shows results (depending on your logic)

-Backend (server.js)
+Backend
+A simple Express server that:

-Hosts static files
+Serves static files

-Handles search requests
+Handles /search requests

-Returns results or messages

-🧪 Example API Route (from server.js)
+Returns JSON responses

+Example route:

 js
 app.get('/search', (req, res) => {
     const username = req.query.username;
-    // Logic for searching goes here
     res.json({ found: true, username });
 });
+📌 Future Improvements
+Here are some ideas you can add later:

+API integrations (GitHub, Roblox, Discord, etc.)

+Username availability checker

+Database logging

+Better UI with animations

+Dark mode

 🤝 Contributing
-Pull requests are welcome!
+Pull requests are welcome.
-If you want to add features like:

-Database support

-API integrations

-Better UI

-Username validation

-Feel free to fork and improve the project.
+If you want to improve the UI, backend logic, or add new features, feel free to fork the project.

+⭐ Support the Project
+If you like this tool, consider starring the repo — it helps a lot.